Justink-08/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that print hello world
+a script that display hello-world